Galactic Republic: Old Republic

 According to the large body of films and other fiction that belong to the Star Wars franchise, the Old Republic was formed 25,000 years before the events of Star Wars: Episode IV – A New Hope (1977) when the first "Galactic Constitution" was signed on Coruscant, after hyperdrive connected many worlds in the Core and enabled the establishment of an interstellar central government.
 Coruscant became the capital planet of the Old Republic, the Galactic Empire, and the New Republic, and the entire surface evolved into one big city, with skyscrapers reaching more than 5,000 levels.
 The Republic was made up of several hundred thousand worlds, and each planet or system had representation in the Republic Senate, which comprised most of the Republic's Legislative Branch and the government itself.
 It started merely as an economic and protective alliance, mainly among the Core worlds.
 It eventually expanded to the Colonies and other outlying worlds and regions, becoming a superpower rather than an alliance, and it became the sole superpower in the galaxy.

-The Core Worlds, such as Coruscant and Alderaan, were notable for their prosperity, which was later matched by the Colonies, while the Inner Rim and Expansion Region were a bit less secure and wealthy; the Mid Rim was an unsafe region that saw much of the fighting Galactic Civil War on planets such as Naboo and Kashyyyk, as it was far from the Republic's military concentrated in the Core.
-The Outer Rim was the most unsafe place in the galaxy, where neither the Republic nor the Empire ever gained much de facto hold, leading to lawlessness, widespread violence, and crime syndicates; many key battles of the Clone Wars took place here.
-A large part of the Outer Rim, including Tatooine was traditionally ruled by the Hutts and therefore called the Hutt Space.
+The Core Worlds, such as Coruscant and Alderaan, were notable for their prosperity; later, they were matched by the Colonies, while the Inner Rim and Expansion Region were slightly less secure and poorer than the Core Worlds or Colonies.
+The Mid Rim was an unsafe region that saw much of the fighting in the Galactic Civil War on planets such as Naboo and Kashyyyk, as it was far from the Republic's military concentration in the Core.
+The Outer Rim was the most unsafe place in the galaxy: both the Republic and the Empire were unable to gain sufficient de facto hold to maintain order, leading to lawlessness, widespread violence, and crime syndicates; many key battles of the Clone Wars took place here.
+A large part of the Outer Rim, including Tatooine was traditionally ruled by the Hutts and therefore it was considered to be in the galactic Oversector known as Hutt Space.
+This is despite Tatooine and the rest of the binary star system, actually located beyond Hutt Space, in the Arkanis Sector.

 As the Republic expanded, it came into contact with the slave empire of Zygerria.
 Because slavery was disallowed in the Republic, it disliked the Zygerrian Empire, as slavery was central to the Empire's political and economic system; consequently, the Empire refused to become part of the Republic.
 The Republic and Jedi declared war on the Empire and won.
 The Empire was reduced to a small, harmless alliance on Zygerria.